m) Provisions, contingencies and commitments

 Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.

-In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.

-10. Interest income from financial assets
+dd) Interest income from financial assets

-Interest income from debt instruments is recognised using the effective interest rate method.
+Interest income from debt instruments is recognized using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
 When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) but does not consider the expected credit losses.

-11. Offsetting financial instruments
+ee) Offsetting financial instruments

 Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis or to realise the assets and settle the liabilities simultaneously.

-12. Intangible assets
+ff) Intangible assets

-Intangible assets are carried at cost less accumulated amortisation and impairment losses, if any.
+Intangible assets are carried at cost less accumulated amortization and impairment losses, if any.
 The cost of an intangible asset comprises of its purchase price, including any import duties and other taxes (other than those subsequently recoverable from the taxing authorities), and any directly attributable expenditure on making the asset ready for its intended use.
-Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.
+Subsequent expenditure is capitalized only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.

-I ntangible assets under development (IUD) comprises of direct cost, related incidental expenses and attributable borrowing cost, if any, on intangible assets which are not ready for their intended use.
+Intangible assets under development (IUD) comprises of direct cost, related incidental expenses and attributable borrowing cost, if any, on intangible assets which are not ready for their intended use.
 IUD usually pertain to a product development project which has reached a defined milestone according to an established project management model and its technological and economic feasibility is viable.
 Expenditure on research activities is recognised in statement of profit and loss as incurred.
 Intangible assets under development are subject to impairment testing at each reporting date and assessed for impairment and impairment loss, if any.

-13. Share-based payments
+gg) Share-based payments

 The Company operates equity-settled share based remuneration plans for its employees.
 All services received in exchange for the grant of any share-based payment are measured at their fair values on the grant date and is recognised as an employee expense, in the profit or loss with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
 The increase in equity recognised in connection with share-based payment transaction is presented as a separate component in equity under "Employee stock options reserve”.
 The amount recognised as an expense is adjusted to reflect the actual number of stock options that vest.
 Grant date is the date when the Company and employees have shared an understanding of terms and conditions on the arrangement.

 Where employees are rewarded using share based payments, the fair value of employees' services is determined indirectly by reference to the fair value of the equity instruments granted.
 This fair value is appraised at the grant date and excludes the impact of non-market vesting conditions (for example profitability and sales growth).
+All

-All share-based remuneration is ultimately recognised as an expense in profit or loss.
+share-based remuneration is ultimately recognised as an expense in profit or loss.
 If vesting periods or other vesting conditions apply, the expense is allocated over the vesting period, based on the best available estimate of the number of share options expected to vest.
-Non-market vesting conditions are included in assumptions about the number of options that are expected to become
+Non-market vesting conditions are included in assumptions about the number of options that are expected to become exercisable.

-exercisable.
 Estimates are subsequently revised if there is any indication that the number of share options expected to vest differs from previous estimates.
 Any adjustment to cumulative share-based compensation resulting from a revision is recognised in the current period.
 The number of vested options ultimately exercised by holder does not impact the expense recorded in any period.

 Market conditions are taken into account when estimating the fair value of the equity instruments granted.
 Upon exercise of share options, the proceeds received, net of any directly attributable transaction costs, are allocated to share capital up to the nominal (or par) value of the shares issued with any excess being recorded as share premium.

-14. Contributed equity
+hh) Contributed equity

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by a Company are recognised at the proceeds received, net of direct issue costs.
+Equity instruments issued by a Company are recognized at the proceeds received, net of direct issue costs.

-15. Dividend
+ii) Dividend

 The final dividend on shares is recorded as a liability on the date of approval by the shareholders.
 Interim dividend is recognised as a liability on the date of declaration by the Company's Board of Directors.

-16. Earnings per share
+jj) Earnings per share

 Basic earnings per share is computed by dividing the profit/ (loss) for the year by the weighted average number of equity shares outstanding during the year.
 The weighted average number of equity shares outstanding during the year is adjusted for treasury shares, bonus issue, and bonus element in a rights issue to existing shareholders, share split and reverse share split.